16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

 The minimum salary needed to apply for a loan is Rs.25,000 and the total monthly loan repayment amount should not exceed 40% of the monthly income.

 - Loan period

 The loan repayment period offered by banks varies from one to another.
 While most banks allow you to make payments within 15-20 years, others may extend it up to 25 years.
 Of course, this depends on the bank.
 So when you are selecting a bank, consider the repayment period as it has a direct impact on your loan in case of a deferment.

-The age of the borrower is another factor reviewed by the bank when approving a housing loan.
+The age of the borrower is another factor reviewed by the bank when approving a mortgage loan in Sri Lanka.
 Generally, the borrowing age for customers is from 18 to 60 years, but some have a limit of 55.
 Certain other banks also require you to obtain general insurance when signing up for a housing loan.
 This is to reduce the risk the bank has to bear by extending their funds to you.

 - Different interest rate types

 A Variable Interest Rate loan is a loan where the rate of interest charged on the outstanding balance varies as market interest rates change.
 The interest charged on a variable interest rate loan is linked to an underlying benchmark or index, such as the Sri Lanka Inter Bank Offered Rate (SLIBOR) and Average Weighted Prime Lending Rate (AWPR).
 For foreign currency loans, Sterling overnight index average (SONIA) previously known as London InterBank Borrowing Rate (LIBOR) is used.
 As a result, your installment payments will vary in predetermined intervals.